mpyne-navy/dsb-report/dsb-report.md

 problems, and some remedial steps are under way.
 It is too early to tell if these steps will work.

-Findings {#findings .unnumbered}
+Findings
 --------

-### STARS as originally formulated is a very good idea. {#stars-as-originally-formulated-is-a-very-good-idea. .unnumbered}
+### STARS as originally formulated is a very good idea.

 Members of the Task Force do not expect to see dramatic near-term research discoveries.
 However, many incremental improvements in software